hypergonial/hikari-arc/docs/getting_started.md

 ## Difference between GatewayBot & RESTBot

 !!! tip
-    If you're unsure which one to choose, we recommend getting started with a **Gateway bot**.
+    If you're unsure which one to choose, it is recommended to get started with a **Gateway bot**.

 There are two main ways for a bot to connect to Discord & receive [interactions](./guides/interactions.md), via either a **GatewayBot** or a **RESTBot**.